syncfusion-content/uwp-docs/uwp/sfchart/Series.md

 **AllowAutoSum**

-The summary segment calculation can be changed by using the [`AllowAutoSum`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries~AllowAutoSum.html) property.
-By default, the property is true.
-When disabling this property, it renders the segment by using the y value of provided ItemsSource collection.
+The summary segment calculation can be changed using the [`AllowAutoSum`](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfChart.UWP~Syncfusion.UI.Xaml.Charts.WaterfallSeries~AllowAutoSum.html) property.
+By default, this property is true.
+When disabling this property, it renders the segment using the y-value of provided ItemsSource collection.

-The following code example illustrates how the AllowAutoSum property value can be set.
+The following code example demonstrates how the to set value to the AllowAutoSum property.

 {% tabs %}